opensciency/sprint-content/open-data/Lesson6-Sharing&Reuse.md

 4. ensuring that an appropriate license is assigned to the data;

-5. citing other data that you use in paper or presentation references and describing access in a data availability statement.
+5. Citing other data that you use in paper or presentation references and describing access in a Data Access/Availability Statement.

 What to look for before deciding on reusing open data:
 1. Find a dataset